espidev/ProtectionStones/README.md

-    protectionstones.region - Allows players to use the /ps region commands. protectionstones.admin - This permission allows users to override all ProtectionStones regions and use /ps admin and /ps reload. protectionstones.limit.x - Replace x with a limit for players' protected regions.
+    protectionstones.region - Allows players to use the /ps region commands. protectionstones.admin - This permission allows users to override all ProtectionStones regions and use /ps admin and /ps reload. protectionstones.limit.x - Replace x with a limit for players' protected regions. protectionstones.limit.alias.x - Replace alias with the protection block alias and x with the limit of that protection block the player can place.
     If you don't want a limit, do not give this permission. x can only be replaced with an integer number. protectionstones.superowner - Allows players to override region permissions.